ExpressLRS/Docs/docs/software/mfd-crossbow.md

 ![Crossbow Integration](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-Hardware/master/img/crossbow-bokeh.jpg)

 ### How does it work?
-In order to forward the telemetry data (that the TX is receiving from the craft) over to the MFD Crossbow, we have leveraged the "Backpack" functionality that is built-in to many ELRS trasnmitter modules.
+In order to forward the telemetry data (that the TX is receiving from the craft) over to the MFD Crossbow, we have leveraged the "Backpack" functionality that is built-in to many ELRS transmitter modules.
 The Backpack allows an ELRS TX module to communicate with nearby devices using [ESP-NOW](https://www.espressif.com/en/solutions/low-power-solutions/esp-now), which is a peer to peer WiFi-based protocol.

 By flashing the `MFD Crossbow Antenna Tracker Backpack` firmware to a receiver, it will now listen for ESP-NOW telemetry packets, and forward them as MAVLink (via UART) to the Crossbow.